 We encourage you to subscribe to our email list by sending a request to firstname.lastname@example.org.

-One need look no further than the innovation-standardization-commoditization cycle in teleconferencing platforms to secure an understanding of why Standards Michigan gives high priority to interoperability standards (as opposed to product standards).
+One need look no further than the innovation-standardization-commoditization cycle in teleconferencing platforms to secure an understanding of why Standards Michigan gives high priority to interoperability standards (as opposed to the product standards catalog of ASTM and UL both of whom are examples of conformance organizations close coupled with manufacturers).

 Since there are several teleconferencing platforms; we will keep the GoToMeeting service for daily colloquia but will use other platforms for breakout sessions as the need arises.
 Because of interoperability problems switching between teleconferencing platforms we recommend using telephone audio to join us.